 After the process is redesigned, it is necessary to produce a new Functional Flow Chart, Process Worksheet, and detailed step-by-step description of the process.
-All of these documents are necessary for developing a strategy and schedule for implementation of the process in practice.
+All of these documents are necessary for developing an Action Plan and schedule for implementation of the new process.